csswizardry/csswizardry.github.com/_posts/2012-11-20-code-smells-in-css.md

 A magic number is a value that is used ‘because it just works’.
 Take the following example:

-    .site-nav{
+    .site-nav {
         [styles]
     }

-        .site-nav > li:hover .dropdown{
+        .site-nav > li:hover .dropdown {
-            position:absolute;
+            position: absolute;
-            top:37px;
+            top: 37px;
-            left:0;
+            left: 0;
         }

-`top:37px;` here is a magic number; the only reason it works, presumably, is because the `li`s inside `.site-nav` _happen_ to be 37px tall, and the `.dropdown` flyout menu needs to appear at the bottom of it.
+`top: 37px;` here is a magic number; the only reason it works, presumably, is because the `li`s inside `.site-nav` _happen_ to be 37px tall, and the `.dropdown` flyout menu needs to appear at the bottom of it.

 The problem here is that 37px is _entirely_ circumstantial and as such, we should place no faith in that number.
 What if someone changes the `font-size` in `.site-nav` and now everything is 29px tall?
 This number is no longer valid and the next dev needs to know to update it.

 What happens when Chrome _does_ render the `li`s at 37px, but IE renders it at 36px?
 That number only works in one situation.

 Never, _ever_ use numbers just because they work.
-In this situation we’d be far better off replacing `top:37px;` with `top:100%;`, which basically means ‘all the way from the top’.
+In this situation we’d be far better off replacing `top: 37px;` with `top: 100%;`, which basically means ‘all the way from the top’.

 Magic numbers have several problems associated with them.
 As above, they cannot be relied upon, but also, with their very ‘just because it works’ nature, it’s difficult to communicate to another dev where that number came from.
 If you had a more complex example which used a magic number—and that magic number became invalid—you are faced with one or more of the following problems: